ecmwf/metview-python/docs/api/functions/set_values.rst

    :type fs: :class:`Fieldset`
    :param values: values to be written into ``fs``
    :type values: ndarray or list of ndarray
    :param str mode: resize mode.
-If specified must be set to "resize"!
+If specified must be set to "resize".
    :rtype: :class:`Fieldset`

    If ``values`` is an ndarray the same values are set in each field of ``fs``.

-   If ``values`` is a list of ndarray the list size must be same as there are fields in ``fs``.
+   If ``values`` is a list of ndarray the list size must be same as the number of fields in ``fs``.

    The default behaviour is to produce an **error** if the number points in a field and the given ndarray are not the same.
 If, however, ``mode`` is specified and set to "resize" the resulting fieldset will be resized to have the same number of values as the ndarray.
 This can be a useful option when creating a new :class:`Fieldset` from a template.